Abhinaya042005/lic/hardware.md

 No Data Storage: Cannot store or process sequences of operations like digital systems.

 Environmental Dependence: Performance may vary with humidity, temperature, and supply fluctuations.
+## Result
+The analog calculator circuits—addition, subtraction, and multiplication—were successfully designed and simulated using LTspice.
+In the addition circuit, the output waveform showed a clean inverted sum of the input voltages, confirming the accurate functioning of the inverting summing amplifier.
+The amplitude matched theoretical values based on resistor ratios, and the signal remained stable throughout the simulation.
+In the subtraction circuit, the differential amplifier produced an output representing the voltage difference between the two inputs.
+The use of equal-value resistors (4.7kΩ) ensured unity gain and minimal offset error, demonstrating high precision and linearity.
+For the multiplication circuit, the implementation involved converting the inputs to logarithmic signals, summing them, and then applying an anti-log operation to obtain a product signal.
+Although the output exhibited some nonlinearity due to ideal vs. practical behavior in the simulation, it validated the feasibility of analog multiplication using logarithmic principles.
+Across all circuits, the simulations closely aligned with theoretical predictions, proving that op-amp-based analog computation is effective for basic arithmetic functions when proper component selection and design are observed.